Q: What is AWS DeepRacer

 Q: What do I get if I win a race in either the Summit Circuit or Virtual Circuit?

-The winner of each race will win an expenses paid trip to compete in the AWS DeepRacer knockout rounds at re:Invent 2019, standing a chance to make it through to the AWS DeepRacer Championship Cup.
-The top 10 will win AWS DeepRacer cars, where applicable.
+The winner of each race will be eligible to advance to compete in the AWS DeepRacer Championship Cup.
+The top 5 in each racing format will win AWS DeepRacer cars, where applicable.
 For more information on prizes, please read the AWS DeepRacer League rules.

 Q: What are the product specifications of the AWS DeepRacer device?